 And so it is I found myself facing “Ottolenghi” at dinnertime.
 On a cold winter night.
 In a cold house.
 It was snowing outside.
 I was hungry for more than a PB and J!
 Have I set the scene properly?
 So I opened the book to the middle.
 Truly, the page I opened to is page 123 and there are only like 283 pages in the book, so that is about the middle, isn’t it?
 This recipe was on that page.
 And on the opposing page is another chicken recipe with za’atar that I am dying to make, too!

 Now if you are smart, you will deduce from my photo that I had not planned to make this for a blog post.
 I planned to make this and eat it.
 I did not count on this being so good.
-I did not count on the aroma of chicken with ginger and cinnamon and saffron with plenty of black pepper and rosewater to bring Manservant up from his office and say, "That smells really good.
-When are we eating?"
+I did not count on the aroma of chicken with ginger and cinnamon and saffron with plenty of black pepper and rosewater to bring Manservant up from his office and say, “That smells really good.
+When are we eating?”
 I did not have a plan on plating this and making it beautiful.
 I just planned on serving it with a salad and rice.
 But my last minute inner voice told me to take a picture, even though it was totally dark outside.
 My inner voice told me that something that smells so good has got to taste great.
 Trust me.
 I have developed a very good inner voice.
-I have very good intuition.
+My intuition is quite good.

 Roast Chicken with Saffron, Hazelnuts and Honey